Top House Dems Refer To House Of Representatives Vote As A ‘Green Light To Congressional Corruption’

 Goodlatte’s proposal bars the OCE from investigation of any criminal accusations against members of Congress, and turns over all allegations or accusations to the House Ethics Committee.
 If the accusations are serious enough, they would instead be turned over to appropriate federal law enforcement.

-But the new proposal also forbids the House Ethics Committee, from even appointing a public spokesperson or communications representative to speak to the public on allegations of corruption, thus eliminating a branch of transparency on corruption allegations.
+But the new proposal also forbids the House Ethics Committee from even appointing a public spokesperson or communications representative to speak to the public on allegations of corruption, thus eliminating a branch of transparency on corruption allegations.
 And, if a member of Congress is accused of corruption, the House Ethics Committee would reportedly now have the power to stop any investigation into those allegations in its tracks.

 Rep. Bob Goodlatte of Virginia says that this move will “strengthen the mission” of the OCE.
 The OCE will not be eliminated entirely, but will remain as a body to review violations that come up.
-In a written statement Goodlatte said,
+In a written statement Goodlatte said the following.

 “It also improves upon due process rights for individuals under investigation, as well as witnesses called to testify.
 The (ethics office) has a serious and important role in the House, and this amendment does nothing to impede their work.”